frantzmiccoli/drkns/README.md

 Three different step types are available, by order of execution:

-1. `checkSteps`: steps necessary to check the integrity of the unit.
-Building your application, your docker images and running your unit tests go here.
+1. `checkSteps`: steps necessary to check the integrity of the `unit`.
+    Will always be ran if no checkSteps has already failed in this `unit`.
+    Typically used to build
+    your application, your docker images and run your unit tests.
     If a steps fail, the following ones will not be executed.
-2. `buildSteps`: steps executed only if `checkSteps`, previous build steps and `dependencies` succeeded.
+2. `buildSteps`: steps executed only if `checkSteps`, dependencies' `checkSteps` and previous buildSteps succeeded.
 You can use this to upload or deploy the build artifacts.
 Beware there is no guarantee that `dependencies` will be executed, there execution might have been started
-3. `cleanupSteps`: steps executed no matter what (except if the unit has not changed since last execution).
+3. `cleanupSteps`: steps executed no matter what (except if the `unit` has not changed since last execution).
 You can suppress things that have taken too much memory or things in the like.